 The New Forest is the ideal cycling destination for families wanting safe off-road and gentle cycle routes.
 We have over 100 miles of care free waymarked routes, where you can experience tracks through the open heathland, near our coastline and our sheltered woods.
 See if you can spot our resident New Forest ponies, deer, cattle or donkeys on your travels.

-Here are four of our top family-friendly cycling routes in the New Forest:
+Here are 3 of our top family friendly cycling routes in the New Forest:

-This 6.5 mile route starts at Hollands Wood Campsite at Brockenhurst.
-From here you get to weave your way past the Balmer Lawn Hotel and into various Forestry Commission Inclosures before taking you to Lyndhurst via gravel tracks.
-All but 0.2 miles of this route is off-road.
+This 10.9 route starts at Brockenhurst Railway Station.
+From here you get to weave your way past the Balmer Lawn Hotel and into various Forestry England Inclosures before taking you to Lyndhurst via gravel tracks.
+All but a very small distance of this route is off-road.
 The part that is on road is on a quiet lane near to Lyndhurst making it ideal for families.

 Along the route look out for the New Forest ponies, donkeys and cattle.
-If you don’t have your own bike then bike hire is available in Brockenhurst (or Lyndhurst should you choose to do the route in reverse).
+If you don’t have your own bike then bike hire is available in Brockenhurst (or in Lyndhurst from The Woods Cyclery should you choose to do the route in reverse).

 Burley Hill Fort Loop